-- 1. Check the brake fluid level.
+- Check the brake fluid level.
 Add brake fluid as necessary.
 See "Brake fluid" in the "Maintenance and do-it-yourself" section of this manual. - 2.
-If the brake fluid level is correct, have the warning system checked by an authorized NISSAN dealer.
+If the brake fluid level is correct, have the brake system checked by a NISSAN dealer.